First-Year Student Fall Course Registration

-We recommend checking your Worcester State email often.
+It is recommended that you check your Worcester State email often.
 Academic Advisors will send regular communications regarding specific items which may need to be acted on or to be aware of prior to the start of the semester.

 Password Retrieval for New Students

 Taking a placement test at Worcester State is based on a student’s recalculated high school grade point average (GPA) and academic major.
-Academic Advisors will notify new students whether they need to take a placement test in Math before selecting courses.
+Academic Advisors will notify new students on whether they need to take a placement test in Math before selecting courses.
 The Math placement test is available remotely, and all students will be allowed to take this test at home.
 Below is an overview of majors that require a placement test and when students will take the test.